JosephRidge/word-generator/ReadMe.md

 * DART is the main language
 * enables dev of cross-platfomr applications( IOS / Android)

-# SetUp (Bias otwards Linux n Android Studio :
+# SetUp (Bias towards Linux n Android Studio :

 1.  install the sdk from : https://flutter.dev/docs/get-started/install/linux#install-flutter-manually
 2. Extract the zip file to your desired directory